twdavisx/Stockwell/README.md

 ## Overview

 This repository implements both CPU and GPU versions of the Fast Discrete Orthonormal Stockwell Transform (FDOST) and the Stockwell Transform (S-Transform) for real-valued time series data.
-The transforms decompose a signal into its localized time–frequency representation while preserving signal energy and (in the case of FDOST) orthonormality.
+Both transforms provide a time–frequency representation of a signal, with FDOST offering an orthonormal, energy-preserving alternative to the classic S-Transform.

-The GPU implementations use CuPy for efficient parallel computation on NVIDIA GPUs.
+The GPU implementations use **CuPy** for efficient parallel computation on NVIDIA GPUs.

+---

 ## Features